Table of Contents

 Machu Picchu Tickets and Tours

-Unless you have a specific date that you must visit Machu Picchu, you do not need to book train tickets and entrance tickets to Machu Picchu before arriving in Peru.
-If you plan on being in the country for three months or longer, you will have plenty of time to book once you arrive.
+If your trip is a long one, three months or longer, you will have plenty of time to book once you arrive.
 I purchased my train ticket, entrance ticket, hotel room, and tour of Machu Picchu when I got to Cusco, just one week in advance.

 Packing for Your Trip to Cusco